FooBarShebang/pos/README.md

 ## Functionality and Intended Use

 This section gives a brief overview of the functionality and intended use of the packages and modules implemented within the library.
-The links to the detailed documentation on the modules are provided in the [Documentation section](#documentation).
+The links to the detailed documentation on the modules are provided in the [index.md](./Docs/index.md) file.
 The detailed packages and modules structure of the library is given in the [Structure section](#structure).

 ### Module exceptions